ASD primarily affects three areas of behavior:

 Because autism spectrum disorders are diagnosed based on behavior, the evaluation includes both formal assessments, as well as structured play and interaction scenarios.
 Standardized tests are used for this purpose, and may include:

 The Wechsler scales are widely used and broadly accepted tests of cognitive skills for children with and without developmental delays or learning differences.
 The ADOS is a semi-structured assessment that specifically examines those behaviors commonly associated with autism.
-Other standardized instruments and informal measures may be used as needed to determine the presence of the behavioral characteristics of autism spectrum disorder (ASD).
+Other standardized instruments and informal measures may be used as needed to determine the presence of the behavioral characteristics of ASD.

 Of course, each evaluation is designed to address the particular needs of each child and family.
 In addition to addressing the impact of behaviors often associated with autism, comprehensive evaluations may include an assessment of cognitive and intellectual skills, educational performance, social/emotional adjustment and independent living skills.

-Similar to our Psychological-Educational evaluations, an ASD evaluation will include an Intake appointment with the parents or caregivers, several evaluation sessions, and an Interpretative Parent Conference providing results and recommendations.
+Similar to our Psycho-educational evaluations, an ASD evaluation will include an Intake appointment with the parents or caregivers, several evaluation sessions, and an Interpretative Parent Conference providing results and recommendations.

 The cost of the evaluation depends on several factors, including: